evanneff1/441/README.md

-# Raspberry PI Node Express Stop Light
+# Dual Arudino Sensor Project

-Hello, this is the repo for my Node Raspberry PI Stop Light, made as an assignment for my class.
+Hello, this is the repo for my Dual Arudino Sensor Project, made as an assignment for my class.
 Enjoy!